filecoin-project/community/README.md

 ### Updates and Newsletter

 We'd encourage all projects featured in this repo to share all of your thrilling updates with the community!
 Start a new comment with header `Project Name Update/Newsletter - Date` (i.e `## Slate Update - Feb, 2021`) in your project discussion to share the exciting news with the community!

+### Filecoin Shipyard

+[Filecoin Shipyard](https://github.com/filecoin-shipyard) is a home we created for projects built by the Filecoin community.
+We encourage you to take a look around to explore some early projects incubated by the Filecoin community!
+If you're building something new on top of Filecoin, feel free to request to to add your project to the Shipyard!

 ## Events